galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

 > <comment-title></comment-title>
 >
-> Apart from Krakentools, there are two more tools available in Galaxy that can be used to calculate diversity indexes, QIIME2 and Vegan.
+> Apart from Krakentools, there are two more tools available in Galaxy that can be used to calculate diversity indexes, QIIME2 and [Vegan](https://github.com/vegandevs/vegan).
 >
 >
 > QIIME 2 (Quantitative Insights Into Microbial Ecology 2) is a powerful open-source bioinformatics software package that provides a comprehensive suite of tools and methods for processing, analyzing, and visualizing microbiome data.
 It offers a modular approach to microbiome analysis, allowing researchers to build flexible analysis pipelines tailored to their specific research goals.
 The software supports a wide range of data types, including 16S rRNA gene sequencing, metagenomics, metatranscriptomics, and others.
 >
 > Some of the key features and functionalities of QIIME 2 include:
-> 1. Data Import and Preprocessing: QIIME 2 supports the import of raw sequencing data and performs quality control and data preprocessing steps, such as demultiplexing, quality filtering, and primer removal.
-> 2. Taxonomic Assignments: The software enables taxonomic classification of microbial sequences using various algorithms and reference databases.
-> 3. Diversity Analysis: QIIME 2 allows users to explore and quantify microbial diversity within and between samples.
+> 1. Diversity Analysis: QIIME 2 allows users to explore and quantify microbial diversity within and between samples.
 It provides metrics for alpha diversity (within-sample diversity) and beta diversity (between-sample diversity).
-> 4. Community Analysis: Users can investigate the composition and structure of microbial communities, including taxonomic summaries, abundance profiles, and statistical comparisons between groups.
-> 5. Phylogenetic Analysis: QIIME 2 supports the construction of phylogenetic trees to infer evolutionary relationships among microbial taxa and perform phylogenetic diversity analysis.
-> 6. Statistical Analysis: The software offers a wide range of statistical methods for differential abundance analysis, correlation analysis, multivariate analysis, and other types of statistical tests.
-> 7. Visualization: QIIME 2 provides interactive and customizable visualizations to aid in the exploration and interpretation of microbiome data, including heatmaps, bar plots, PCoA plots, and taxonomic trees.
+> 2. Data Import and Preprocessing
+> 3. Taxonomic Assignments
+> 4. Community Analysis
+> 5. Phylogenetic Analysis
+> 6. Statistical Analysiss.
+> 7. Visualization
 >
 > The vegan package is a community ecology package in the R programming language.
 It provides a wide range of tools and methods for analyzing and interpreting ecological data, particularly in the context of community ecology.
 The package is designed to handle multivariate data and offers various statistical techniques for studying species composition, diversity, and community dynamics.
 >
 > The vegan package encompasses several functionalities, including:
 >
 > 1. Diversity Analysis: vegan offers numerous diversity indices, such as species richness, Shannon diversity index, Simpson index, and many others.
 These indices allow researchers to quantify the diversity of species within a community and compare diversity between different samples or groups.
-> 2. Community Similarity: The package provides tools for measuring community similarity or dissimilarity, including popular metrics such as Bray-Curtis dissimilarity and Jaccard index.
-These metrics allow researchers to assess the degree of similarity between communities and perform clustering or ordination analyses.
-> 3. Ordination Techniques: vegan includes several ordination methods, such as Principal Component Analysis (PCA), Correspondence Analysis (CA), Non-Metric Multidimensional Scaling (NMDS), and Canonical Correspondence Analysis (CCA).
-These techniques aid in visualizing and exploring patterns in multivariate ecological data.
-> 4. Community Classification: The package offers tools for performing community classification and assessing the significance of group differences.
-It includes methods such as Permutational Multivariate Analysis of Variance (PERMANOVA) and Analysis of Similarities (ANOSIM).
-> 5. Ecological Network Analysis: vegan provides functions for analyzing ecological networks, including network visualization, calculation of network metrics (e.g., connectance, centrality), and testing network structure.
-> 6. Ecological Indices: The package includes various ecological indices, such as niche overlap indices, indicator species analysis, and null model analysis for testing community patterns against null hypotheses.
-> 7. Plotting and Visualization: vegan offers flexible plotting functions to visualize ecological data, including bar plots, scatter plots, biplots, and ordination plots.
+> 2. Ordination Techniques
+> 3. Community Classification:
+> 4. Ecological Network Analysis
+> 5. Ecological Indices
+> 6. Plotting and Visualization
 >
 {: .comment}